 Music therapy can be defined as the use of music to promote well being of an individual.
 Research shows that music has a profound effect on an individual’s body, affecting the brain wave in positive ways.
 In addition to that, music goes a long way in enhancing healing of an individual’s body.
-There are various types of music that may be effective to an individual.
-There are various ways through which music helps the well being of an individual.
+There are various types of music that may be effective to an individual who is in drug or alcohol treatment.
+There are many ways through which music helps the well being of an individual.

 Clients are encouraged to talk about music, reactions, thoughts and images evoked during the experience.
-Moreover, clients are encouraged to express themselves through various arts among them drama, drawing, painting and poetry.
+Additionally, clients are encouraged to express themselves through various arts among them drama, drawing, painting and poetry.